lorainsu/HTTPListener/README.md

 ### HTTPListener
 ***
-It's a light Java tool to listen and display your HTTP request implement by HTTPClient.
+It's a light Java tool to listen and display your HTTP request implement by Jetty.

 Ensure JRE installed in your system, have a nice try!
 ***